DavidSpielman/Webcam-Midi-Controller/README.md

 # Webcam-Midi-Controller
-This project aims to create a MIDI controller that can be played using a paddle-like controller to select notes using video feedback from a webcam.
-The speed at which the on-screen notes are "hit" will influence the volume of the produced note.
+This project aims to create a MIDI controller that can be played using a paddle-like controller to select notes from webcame video feedback.
+The speed the on-screen notes are "hit" will influence the volume of the produced note.